 Target an Audience

 As we said, people use titles to judge if the book is for them.
 Part of helping people understand this can be targeting them in your title.
 You can target specific audiences by naming them or by describing their characteristics.
 This works especially well if you have a series of books, and then do versions targeted to specific niches.

 - Physics For Future Presidents

-Offer a specific solution to a problem: This is very popular in the self-help and diet genres.
-Basically, you tell the reader exactly what problem your book solves in the title.
-This is sort of similar to the promise of a benefit, but not the exact same thing; a benefit is something additive, like being sexy.
-A solution to a problem takes away a negative, like losing weight.
+You tell the reader exactly what problem your book solves in the title.
+This is similar to the promise of a benefit, but not the exact same thing; a benefit is something additive, like being sexy.
+A solution to a problem takes away something negative, like losing weight.